whiteSHADOW1234/FinalProject/README.md

 ### Description:
-The red side player is the computer.
+The red side player is the AI.

 *You could change the speed of it in the game setting page*